Sergius-DS/plotly_visualizations/README.md

-This space contains plotly graphs.
+This space contains plotly graphs, which can be downloaded to see its content (HTML) format.

 Created by Sergio Rivera